Dabluew/NCED/README.md

 /*
-Public Kirka.io CSS #2 by NizzQ#9235
+Publica Kirka.io CSS #2 by NizzQ#9235
 Please do give credit if you decided to recolor :)

 -=Install Instructions for Browser=-